 Flower and gift stores elsewhere in the area, like the Flower Gallery on North Summer Street in Adams, saw solid business as well.
 Between helping customers and taking phone orders Wednesday, owner Joseph Lentine said business has been steady all week.

 "The phone just keeps ringing," he said.
-"I'm sure we'll
+"I'm sure we'll run out of roses."

 Kate Annichiarico, owner of Mount Williams Greenhouses on State Road, said a lot of planning and preparation comes before the big day on Thursday.
 Roses that are grown in a greenhouse behind the store are snipped the week leading up to the holiday, a number of arrangements are made, and the store also receives shipments of flowers not grown on site.